Optimizing Memory Consumption in Deep Learning¶

 This is by no means the only solution.
 More sophisticated approaches might exist

 How Much Can you Save?¶

 We’ve discussed the techniques and algorithms you can use to squeeze memory usage for deep learning.
-How much you can really save by using these techniques?
+How much can you really save by using these techniques?

-On coarse-grained operation graphs that are already optimized with big operations, you can reduce memory consumption roughly by half.
+On coarse-grained operation graphs that are already optimized for big operations, you can reduce memory consumption roughly by half.
 You can reduce memory usage even more if you are optimizing a fine-grained computation network used by symbolic libraries, such as Theano.

 Most of the ideas in this article inspired the design of MXNet.
-We’ve also provided an Memory Cost Estimation Script, which you can use to see how much memory you need under different scenarios.
+We’ve also provided a Memory Cost Estimation Script, which you can use to see how much memory you need under different scenarios.